 DEEP is developing a unique geothermal (or earth heat) power facility in southern Saskatchewan.
 This project will establish the first geothermal power facility in Canada.

 DEEP will harness high-quality geothermal resources with existing drilling and power generation technologies to establish a long-term renewable baseload (24 hours a day, 365 days a year) power supply.
-DEEP’s long-term goal is to develop 100s of megawatts (MW) of baseload power facilities from small, scalable and repeatable 5-20 MW power plants, each which could power up to 5,000 households.
+DEEP’s long-term goal is to develop 100s of megawatts (MW) of baseload power facilities from small, scalable and repeatable 5-20 MW power plants, each which could power up to 5,000 to 20,000 households.

 Geothermal Power Benefits

 - Baseload – Geothermal is the only renewable energy source that can produce baseload power 24/7.

 - Green – Zero carbon-based fuel consumption and facilities have a small footprint that does not interfere with bird migration

-- Production of useful byproduct – Geothermal power generation produces a useful byproduct – HEAT – which can be integrated to supply greenhouses, fish farms, and food processing.
+- Production of useful byproduct – Geothermal power generation produces a useful byproduct – HEAT – which can be integrated to supply greenhouses, fish farms, food processing and other industrial applications.